WELCOME & INTRODUCTION

 A discount of 50% off of the current tuition is offered to students who have successfully completed a course at the New Haven Middlesex Real Estate School and wish to retake the entire course as a refresher.

-Students who have completed a course but failed the final exam and the three make-up attempts can repeat the class within three months of the original course end date at no charge, after 3 months at a 50% tuition discount.
+Students who have completed a course but failed the final exam and the three make-up attempts can repeat the class within three months of taking their first exam at no charge, after 3 month

 Full tuition will be charged for repeating a class after the one year course end date.